Food Packaging With Polyolefin Shrink Film

 Some companies prefer to display their products instead of spending massive amounts of money to enclose their products in packaging.
 In some areas within the food industry, clear packaging to display products is an excellent option.
 Many pastries, breads, desserts, meats, candies, and more use a form of clear packaging to display products.

 Each material offers advantages and disadvantages.
-Polyolefin shrink film like other materials, offers advantages and disadvantages when packaging food products.
+Polyolefin shrink film like other materials offers advantages and disadvantages when packaging food products.
 Let's examine some of the benefits and drawbacks of food packaging with polyolefin shrink film.
 We will also show some excellent examples of food products packaged with polyolefin shrink film.

 Advantages of Food Packaging with Polyolefin Shrink Film

 Cost - One tremendous benefit of packaging any product with shrink film is cost.
 Shrink packaging can cost pennies per product to package.
-Many other packaging options can costs much more than shrink wrap packaging.
+Many other packaging options can cost much more than shrink wrap packaging.
 Start-up costs vary depending on the level of output.
 Small businesses wrapping a few hundred products per week can purchase machinery and film for under $500.

 Higher output operations can purchase semi-automatic machines to package over a thousand products per day for under $5,000 - $7,000.
 Rolls of polyolefin shrink film can cost from $100 - $250 depending on the film width and thickness.